-One of the great things about vintage watch re-editions, is that they give watch brands an opportunity to make timepieces look more classic with updated materials and mechanics.
-Vintage watches can be definitely exceptional, but normally it seems a bit weak in durability and reliability compared with modern replica watches.
+One of the great things about vintage watch re-editions is that they allow watch brands to make timepieces look more classic with updated materials and mechanics.
+Vintage watches can be definitely exceptional but normally seems a bit weak in durability and reliability compared with modern replica watches.
 One of my favorite updates this year came from Seiko, which did a re-issue of the 6159-7001: the SLA025.
-The 6159-7001 is a fairly precious watch (it was whole made for only two years, 1968-69) and the new model has all the idiosyncratic, form-follows-function appeal of the original, but with an updated movement, and many small tweaks to the basic design.
-This handsome timepiece is ready for you and deep blue sea anytime.
+The 6159-7001 is a fairly precious watch (it was wholly made for only two years, 1968-69) and the new model has all the idiosyncratic, form-follows-function appeal of the original, but with an updated movement, and many small tweaks to the basic design.
+This handsome timepiece is ready for you and the deep blue sea anytime.

 James Stacey – Longines Military Watch

 If you’re hunting for a new vintage look, Longines did it best at Baselworld this past year and no one could beyond it even the past several years.
-Their new Longines Military Watch has a lovely and old school 38.5mm steel case that wraps around a beautiful faux-aged dial replete with fake age spots and its classic blued steel hands are powered by a Longines automatic L888 movement (based on the ETA A31).
-It’s a new watch that certainly looks old but beautiful, and at CHF 2000, actually it’s not cheap but it do offer a strong value and the Military Watch are outstanding among many competitions.
+Their new Longines Military Watch has a lovely and old-school 38.5mm steel case that wraps around a beautiful faux-aged dial replete with fake age spots and its classic blued steel hands are powered by a Longines automatic L888 movement (based on the ETA A31).
+It’s a new watch that certainly looks old but beautiful, and at CHF 2000, actually, it’s not cheap but it does offer a strong value and the Military Watch is outstanding among many competitions.

 Stephen Pulvirent – Tudor Black Bay Fifty-Eight